iterative/dvc.org/static/docs/use-cases/data-and-model-files-versioning.md

-ad-hoc scripts on top of Amazon S3 (or name-it cloud) that are usually used to manage ML artifacts like model files, data files, etc. Unlike `git-lfs`, DVC is open, free (you are paying only for the remote storage), can be used on-premise (NAS via SSH, for example) or with any major cloud provider (S3, Google Could, Azure).
+ad-hoc scripts on top of Amazon S3 (or name-it cloud) that are usually used to manage ML artifacts like model files, data files, etc. Unlike `git-lfs`, DVC is open, free (you are paying only for the remote storage), can be used on-premise (NAS or via SSH, for example) or with any major cloud provider (S3, Google Could, Azure).

 Let's say you already have a project that uses a bunch of images that are